What is GEO?

 Since GEO is a young discipline, there are still few specialised tools.
 The following help with technical analysis:

-- llms.txt Generator — Create your llms.txt in seconds and directly improve your LLM visibility
+- llms.txt Generator – Create your llms.txt as an optional additional step

 - AI-Ready Check – Free GEO audit with a score from 0–100 and concrete recommendations